paed01/bpmn-engine/docs/StartEvent.md

 If a form is attached to the event the execution will halt and require signal to continue.

-Form output is set directly on context `variables` since there is no input/output.

 # Events

 ## `wait`